History of Tuscany: Grand Duchy of Tuscany

-House of Habsburg-Lorraine
+Tuscany/Etruria was annexed by Napoleonic France in 1807.
+In 1809 Napoleon gave his sister Elisa Bonaparte the honorary title of Grand Duchess of Tuscany.
 In 1814, after Napoleon's downfall, Ferdinand III was restored as grand duke.
 However, in 1815, the Congress of Vienna separated the Duchy of Lucca from Tuscany to give to the Bourbons of Parma in compensation for other losses.
 (Lucca would be reintegrated into Tuscany in 1847.)